 In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact to these charged with governance.

-To the Shareholders L'azurde Company for Jewelry and its Subsidiaries (A Saudi Joint Stock Company)
+To the Shareholders

+L'azurde Company for Jewelry and its Subsidiaries

+(A Saudi Joint Stock Company)